 Q1.
 Where do you put the bullet journal key?

 Where you decide to put your bullet journal key is totally up to your convenience.
 You can make one right at the start of your journal or at the last page of your bullet journal.
 But if you are someone who doesn’t like flipping through pages, then you can create a flip-out bullet journal key and paste it onto the edge of your journal.

 Q3.
 Do you have any tips for a bullet journal beginner?

 It’s not about what you see online.
 It doesn’t have to look perfect.
 It just has to work for you.
 So don’t stress about how your bullet journal looks.
 It is important to adjust your mindset because no planner or bullet journal is going to work for you unless you make an effort and have the will to make it work.
 My ultimate tip for all bullet journal beginners is to keep it simple.
 Do not try to be over-organized that you lose the interest to journal anymore.

 So there you go!
 That was all you needed to know about bullet journal keys.
 Hope you found this article helpful.
-Remember that there is no perfect key or no one size fits all solution.
+Remember that there is no perfect key to follow.
 What works for someone else might not work for you.
-So remember to try out different types and figure out what works best for you.
+Try out different options and figure out what works best for you.
 Don’t forget to customize your key according to your needs.
 Your needs keep evolving and so will your bullet journal key!

 - Personal Organizing Case Study: Bullet Journal Daily Log